0x1B05/english/kaoyan/content/writing.typ

 ==== Habits: Procrastination vs. Proactivity

-The drawing is divided into two panels, each depicting a different individual with contrasting work habits.
-In the left panel, a girl is diligently working at her desk, surrounded by stacks of papers.
-She remarks, "I feel at ease only when I finish my tasks early."
-In the right panel, a boy reclines casually in his chair with minimal work materials in front of him, saying, "I won't start until the last minute."
+#underline[_The drawing is divided into two panels, each depicting a different individual_] with *contrasting* work habits. #underline[_In the left panel,_] a girl is *diligently* working at her desk, surrounded by stacks of papers. #underline[_She remarks,_] "I feel at ease only when I finish my tasks early." #underline[_In the right panel,_] a boy *reclines* casually in his chair with minimal work materials in front of him, saying, "I won't start until the last minute."

-The intended meaning of this illustration is to contrast two common approaches to task management: proactive versus procrastinative.
-The girl represents those who prefer to complete their work ahead of time to avoid last-minute stress, while the boy exemplifies those who delay their tasks until the deadline is imminent.
-This juxtaposition highlights the impact of different habits on productivity and stress levels.
+#underline[_The intended meaning of this illustration is to contrast two common approaches to_] task management: *proactive* versus *procrastinative*. #underline[_The girl represents those who prefer to_] complete their work ahead of time to avoid *last-minute stress*, #underline[_while the boy exemplifies those who_] delay their tasks until the deadline is *imminent*. #underline[_This juxtaposition highlights the impact of different habits_] on productivity and stress levels.

-In my opinion, this drawing effectively captures the essence of two divergent approaches to work.
-It underscores the benefits of proactivity, such as reduced stress and a sense of accomplishment.
-By starting tasks early, individuals can manage their time more effectively, allowing for unexpected challenges and revisions.
-This approach often leads to higher quality work and a more balanced lifestyle.
+#underline[_In my opinion, this drawing effectively captures the essence of two divergent approaches_] to work. #underline[_It underscores the benefits of_] proactivity, #underline[_such as_] reduced stress and a sense of accomplishment.
+By starting tasks early, individuals can manage their time more effectively, #underline[_allowing for unexpected challenges and *revisions*_]. #underline[_This approach often leads to higher quality work and a more balanced lifestyle._]

-Conversely, the illustration also highlights the drawbacks of procrastination.
+#underline[Conversely, the illustration also highlights the *drawbacks* of] procrastination.
 Delaying tasks can result in heightened stress and a rushed, lower-quality output.
 While some individuals may believe they work better under pressure, this habit can lead to chronic stress and a negative impact on overall well-being.

-Ultimately, the drawing serves as a reminder of the importance of cultivating effective work habits.
-Adopting a proactive approach can significantly enhance productivity and reduce stress, leading to a more fulfilling and successful academic or professional life.
+#underline[_Ultimately, the drawing serves as a reminder of the importance of_] cultivating effective work habits.
+Adopting a proactive approach can #underline[_significantly enhance_] productivity and reduce stress, #underline[_leading to a more *fulfilling* and successful academic or professional life._]

 ==== 习惯：拖延与积极主动